 For growing students' resilience – A key source of safety online and offline, resilience can be taught.
 A new resource is the book Resilience Builder Program for Children and Adolescents: Enhancing Social Competence and Self-Regulation, by Dr. Mary K. Alford, et al (Research Press), details "30 group sessions designed to help youth bounce back from the challenges in their lives by increasing confidence, self-esteem, self-control, and the use of coping strategies."

 Bullying and suicide – Bullying and suicide are often inaccurately linked, especially in the news media.
-The connection is complicated, says Ellyson Stout of the Suicide Prevention Resource Center in Massachusetts (SPRC).
+The connection is complicated, says Ellyson Stout of EDC's Suicide Prevention Resource Center in Massachusetts (SPRC).
 "The biggest risk factors for suicide remain mental illness, substance use disorders, previous suicide attempt, and access to lethal means."
 Here are some resources: